 - Go to another resort.

-You'll soon see: Through the combination of everything - mental and physical exercise - you will feel a breath of fresh air inside you.
+You will soon see: Through the combination of everything - mental and physical exercise - you will feel a breath of fresh air inside you.
 You will soon learn to be open, awake and flexible.
-This will do you a lot of good and prepare Günter, the inner bastard, for further changes.
-You will discover a completely new willpower in yourself.
+This will do you a lot of good and will be a great way to stop Günter, your inner pig. changes prepare.
+You discover a whole new willpower in yourself.
 With this energy you will enchant everyone around you!
 Look for allies who are just as keen as you are on:

 - a new flowering!

-And then it's just: smile!
-Because your face shows the new you right away.
+And then all you have to do is smile!
+Because in your face the new you shows up immediately.
 Give everyone a smile.
-"Biofeedback lifts your spirits and others smile back, which in turn is contagious," Stefan knows.
-"If you stay friendly when you're in trouble, despite being in a bad mood, you'll get all the help you need."
+"Through biofeedback, the mood rises and others smile back, which in turn has a contagious effect," Stefan knows.
+"If you remain friendly when problems arise despite a bad mood, you'll get all the help you need."
 Hopefully we were able to help you a little with our tips.